 Hence, it may be defined as follows:

 Spiritism is a science that deals with the nature, origin and destiny of spirits, and their relationship with the corporeal world.
-(What is Spiritism?
-Prologue)
+(WiS Prologue)

-The Spiritist doctrine itself is considered to be not the work of Kardec, but the body of teachings passed down from virtuous spirits: this doctrine existed long before Kardec's time, and will continue to be revealed with more clarity as humanity progresses intellectually and morally (Kardec, Gospel Intro II).
+The spiritist body of knowledge itself is considered to be not the work of Kardec, but the body of teachings passed down from virtuous spirits: this knowledge existed long before Kardec's time, and will continue to be revealed with more clarity as humanity progresses intellectually and morally (GatS Intro II).

-Kardec did consider Spiritism a religion in the philosophical sense, but would not declare Spiritism a religion in the more common sense of the word, as he thought it would lead to misunderstanding.
-His opinion on this matter is found in the following excerpt from one of his speeches:
+Kardec did consider spiritism a religion in the philosophical sense - as one could say "football is their religion" - but he would not declare spiritism a religion in the common sense of the word.
+He thought it would lead to misunderstanding.
+His opinion on this subject is found in the following excerpt from one of his speeches:

 If this is so, one may say, is Spiritism then a religion?
 Well, yes, undoubtedly; in the philosophical sense, Spiritism is a religion, and we are proud of it, because it is the doctrine which founds the bonds of fellowship and the communion of thoughts, not on a simple convention, but on the most solid foundations: the very laws of nature.